Jackie Brown: Shooting

 The film was shot between May and August 1997, having a post-production period of just three months.
 During this time, Miramax were known for completing films in a short manner, often in time for the end of year awards season, with Scream 2 also having been released in December 1997 following a shooting period between June and August 1997.
 Shortly after completing Jackie Brown, Bridget Fonda dyed her hair brown and started working on the film Break Up, which Miramax produced as part of a joint venture with Avi Lerner's Nu Image/Millennium Films.

 Out of Sight

 While Jackie Brown was in production, Universal Pictures was preparing to begin production on director Steven Soderbergh's 1998 film Out of Sight, an adaptation of Leonard's 1996 novel Out of Sight, which also features the character of Ray Nicolette, and waited to see whom Tarantino would cast as Nicolette for Jackie Brown.
 Michael Keaton was hesitant to take the part of Ray Nicolette, although Tarantino wanted him for it.
 Keaton subsequently agreed to play Nicolette again in Out of Sight, uncredited, appearing in one brief scene.
-Although the legal rights to the character were held by Tarantino and Miramax, as Jackie Brown had been produced first, Tarantino insisted that Miramax Films not charge Universal for using the character in Out of Sight, allowing the character's appearance without Miramax Films receiving financial compensation.
+Although the legal rights to the character were held by Tarantino and Miramax, as Jackie Brown had been produced first, Tarantino insisted that Miramax not charge Universal for using the character in Out of Sight.